Safeguarding Adults and Coronavirus

 Continue to raise safeguarding adults concerns in the usual way by completing a Safeguarding Adults Initial Enquiry form and sending to firstname.lastname@example.org During Covid-19 it is especially important that referrers are clear about the risks, actions taken to manage immediate risks and any informal support the adult at risk might have, especially if the person is unable to represent themselves in the safeguarding adults process.
 Read our guide on making a good safeguarding adults referral.

 Safeguarding Adults meetings continue to take place with the majority being held via teleconference.
 If you are invited to participate in a safeguarding adults meeting you will receive further guidance on how you can be a part of the meeting.
+We have produced some good practice guidance on how to involve an adult at risk or their representative in the safeguarding adults process when you might not be able to meet face-to-face.

 The Safeguarding Adults Unit advice line is still in operation.
 If you require advice relating to safeguarding adults you can call the Safeguarding Adults Unit on 0191 278 8156 to speak to one of our Safeguarding Adults Managers.